James Benson: Benson Space Company

 Jim Benson announced on September 28, 2006 that he had launched an ambitious new venture focused on commercial space tourism, Benson Space Company (BSC).

 As of 2006, Benson Space stated intentions to be first to market in the emerging multibillion-dollar space tourism or personal spaceflight industry, with the safest and lowest cost astronaut-making suborbital missions.

 "I am dedicated to opening space for all of humanity and, with SpaceDev well-managed and growing, I plan to spend the next several years creating the possibility that anyone who wants to go to space will be able to, safely and affordably," said Benson in September, 2006.
 SpaceDev owns many of the patents and intellectual property rights associated with hybrid rocket motors used for safe human spaceflight.
 Under Benson's guidance, SpaceDev developed critical hybrid rocket motor technology and furnished all of the rocket motors for Paul Allen's SpaceShipOne, the craft that earned the $10 million Ansari X Prize in 2004.

 Benson Space had completed its first round of financing and submitted a request for proposal to SpaceDev for the design and development of its SpaceDev Dream Chaser spaceships.
 BSC expected to be one of SpaceDev's largest customers, purchasing multiple spaceships and safe hybrid rocket motors for use in personal spaceflight.
 However, Jim Benson's illness and death led to the dissolution of the company.

 Death

-SpaceDev announced on October 10, 2008, that James Benson had died earlier that day.
+SpaceDev announced on October 10, 2008, that James Benson had died earlier that day at his home in Poway, California.
 He had been diagnosed with Glioblastoma multiforme, a type of brain tumor, in the spring of 2008.